 When the web service is accessed, the user's data enters through the Web service input module where it's passed to the Score Model module and scored.
 The way you've set up the predictive experiment, the model expects data in the same format as the original credit risk dataset.
 The results are returned to the user from the web service through the Web service output module.

 The way you have the predictive experiment configured, the entire results from the Score Model module are returned.
 This includes all the input data plus the credit risk value and the scoring probability.
 But you can return something different if you want - for example, you could return just the credit risk value.
-To do this, insert a Project Columns module between Score Model and the Web service output to eliminate columns you don't want the web service to return.
+To do this, insert a Select Columns module between Score Model and the Web service output to eliminate columns you don't want the web service to return.

 You can test a Classic web service either in Machine Learning Studio or in the Azure Machine Learning Web Services portal.
 You can test a New web service only in the Machine Learning Web Services portal.

 When testing in the Azure Machine Learning Web Services portal, you can have the portal create sample data that you can use to test the Request-Response service.
 On the Configure page, select "Yes" for Sample Data Enabled?.
 When you open the Request-Response tab on the Test page, the portal fills in sample data taken from the original credit risk dataset.